-Brian’s practice focuses on commercial litigation matters, to which he brings extensive experience representing national, regional, and local lending institutions, closely-held corporations, and partnerships.
+Brian focuses his practice on commercial litigation matters and brings extensive experience representing national, regional, and local lending institutions, closely-held corporations and partnerships.
 Brian has defended a wide variety of lender liability suits, embezzlement, check-kiting and banker’s bond claims in federal and state courts.
-He has also defended clients in consumer class actions in FDCPA, FCRA, and TILA claims as well as protected the rights of secured and unsecured parties in various bankruptcy and work-out proceedings.
+He has defended clients in consumer class actions in Fair Debt Collection Practices Act (FDCPA), Fair Credit Reporting Act (FCRA) and Truth in Lending Act (TILA) claims as well as protected the rights of secured and unsecured parties in various bankruptcy and work-out proceedings.

-Brian has tried numerous bench and jury trials in both state and federal courts and he has represented parties before arbitration panels and state and local administrative agencies.
-Brian has successfully prosecuted and defended lawsuits seeking injunctive relief relating to the dissolution of closely-held corporations and partnerships, as well as for the violation of non-competition agreements and disclosure of confidential business information.
-He has also successfully defended claims of discrimination based on age, sex, national origin, and disability before state and federal agencies and in federal court.
+Brian has tried numerous bench and jury trials in both state and federal courts and has represented parties before arbitration panels and state and local administrative agencies.
+Brian successfully prosecuted and defended lawsuits seeking injunctive relief relating to the dissolution of closely-held corporations and partnerships, as well as for the violation of non-competition agreements and disclosure of confidential business information.
+He also has successfully defended claims of discrimination based on age, sex, national origin and disability before state and federal agencies and in federal court.

 Prior to entering private practice, Brian worked as a law clerk to Chief Justice Thomas J. Moran of the Illinois Supreme Court.